zwblank/Project_4/README.md

 The main machine learning model we used was a random forest regressor.
 We also compared it to multivariate linear regression, and support vector regression.
 We also used techniques, such as a correlation matrix to pick out the most important features to use for the model.

 ## Data Cleanup and Processing:
-The data file consisted of 2,226,382 rows of data with we columns.
-The files was too large to upload into github so the following were decided to streamline the data.
-The following is a list of the columns and whether the column was kept or not:
+The original dataset consisted of 2,226,382 rows of data with 12 columns.
+This dataset was too large to upload into github so t decisions were made to streamline the file.
+The following is a list of the columns:
   *brokered by - removed from dataset
   *status - whether the house was "ready-to-build", "sold" or "for sale" *price